santosh/store-api/README.md

 Marshmallow is accountable for replacement of reqparse.
 It also helped in making our codebase more managable by eleminating need of `__init__` and `json` methods in Models.

+### Mailgun

+Mailgun was used to send confirmation emails.
+It will be used in other email related tasks.